dotslashme/noipy/README.md

 ## Requirements

 - Python 3
+- Python modules
-- Python 3 requests
+  - requests
+  - logging
+  - re
+  - os
+  - datetime

 ## Flaws
 The current flaws include, but are not limited to:

-- Printing to the terminal
 - Lookup can be done better

 ## Configuration